JavaScript Execution Context

 foo()();

-Browsers interpret JavaScript single threaded, which means one thing can be done at one time.
-Similarly, we can see one execution context at one time.
-When a page loads, global execution context is created and put into execution context stack.
-After that, interpreter creates a new execution context for each function call while preserving scope chains.
-Besides, each created execution context is put into stack with respect to their order.
-When any of execution context is finished, interpreter removes it and continues to execute previous execution context.
+Browsers interpret JavaScript single threaded, so there is no true parallel execution in the same JS runtime, which means one thing can be done at one time per thread.
+Similarly, we can see one execution context at one time because the engine is always inside exactly one context while executing.
+When a page loads, global execution context is created and put into execution context stack as the very first frame.
+After that, interpreter creates a new execution context for each function call (every invocation, not declaration) while preserving scope chains so identifier lookup still works across nested functions.
+Besides, each created execution context is put into stack with respect to their order (last called, first executed/finished).
+When any of execution context is finished, interpreter removes it (pops it off the stack) and continues to execute previous execution context from where it paused.
 Below, you can see the figure representing stack for execution context.

-Moreover, execution contexts have a life cycle, that can be divided into creation and execution phase.
-In creation phase, interpreter follows the steps below:
+Moreover, execution contexts have a life cycle, that can be divided into creation and execution phase, so the engine always does a setup pass first, and only then starts running your code.
+In creation phase, interpreter follows the steps below, in a predictable order that explains hoisting, this, and why some identifiers exist before a line is executed:

 - Each variable, function or argument is created.(Variable Object is created)